JuJu Smith-Schuster Says Steelers Weren’t The Hungrier Team In Playoff Loss To Browns - News Break

 JuJu Smith-Schuster Says Steelers Weren’t The Hungrier Team In Playoff Loss To Browns

 Pittsburgh Steelers wide receiver JuJu Smith-Schuster created quite a stir during the 2020 postseason and specifically in the week leading up to the Super wild Card game against the Cleveland Browns when he said “Browns is the Browns” during one of his media sessions.
-The Browns, however, wound up getting the last laugh as they easily beat the Steelers 48-37 at Heinz Field after initially taking an early 28-0 at the end of the first quarter.steelersdepot.com
+The Browns, however, wound up getting the last laugh as they easily beat the Steelers at Heinz Field after initially taking an early 28-0 at the end of the first quarter.
+They went on to win 48-37.www.chatsports.com